How to File a Claim

 What will Happen After I Submit my Eligibility Form?

-The VCF will begin reviewing and evaluating your claim once it receives your filed Eligibility Form, supporting documents, and required signatures.
+The VCF will begin reviewing and evaluating your claim once it receives your filed Eligibility Form, supporting documents, and original Exhibit A with the required original signatures.
 If you are deemed ineligible, you will have the opportunity to appeal that decision to the Special Master.
 If you are deemed eligible, the VCF will begin reviewing and evaluating your Compensation Form once it is submitted.

 Claimants are encouraged to complete the Compensation Form while awaiting a decision on the Eligibility Form.
 However, Claimants may also wait for the Eligibility decision and complete the Compensation Form at a later date.
 As long as the Eligibility Form is timely submitted, the Claimant may file the Compensation Form at any time during the program.